 2. Impulsive Borderline

-People with impulsive borderline personality disorder show a mixture of histrionic and antisocial traits.3 These individuals tend to be distracted, hyperactive, and fail to think before taking action.
-Because of their lack of self-reflection, their behavior may cause harm to themselves or others.
+People with impulsive borderline personality disorder show a mixture of histrionic and antisocial traits.3 These individuals tend to be distracted and hyperactive, and fail to think before taking action.
+Because of a lack of self-reflection, their behavior may cause harm to themselves or others.
 Their emotions are equally as chaotic as their behavior, as they are often easily agitated and irritable.

-Impulsive borderlines usually come from chaotic families that involve lots of drama.3 In order to stand out against the chaos, they had to be exciting, unpredictable, and dramatic.
-For some, they may have felt valued when they were praised for their attractiveness or masculinity, which can lead to seductive behavior and superficial relationships.
+Impulsive borderlines usually come from chaotic families that involve lots of drama.3 To stand out against the chaos, they had to be exciting, unpredictable, and dramatic.
+Some may have felt valued when they were praised for their attractiveness or masculinity, which can lead to seductive behavior and superficial relationships.
 Overall, their need for attention and stimulation can cause them to feel constantly anxious.

 People with the impulsive borderline type tend to be:3